vongohren/personal-website/content/posts/my-trello-input-process.md

 But that is how easy it is to collect whatever page on the internet.
 Pocket just uses weblinks, so it is really easy to tackle different scenarios with Pocket.
 And in the browser, they have even made a simple extension that can collect weblinks, with a click of a button.

 How you decided to work with the collected items is up to you.
-But as I mentioned earlier
+But as I mentioned in [How I put a process on life](https://vongohren.me/posts/how-i-put-a-process-on-life/)

 > to be able to achieve the goal of “collect in no time” and not “consuming too much time, but still provide value”.